fullerjs/fuller/README.md

 Options may contain described above information or any additional settings supported by tool.

 ### Task
+Task definition starts with "belt" keyword.
 Task is a declarative description of what should be done.
 Task may be function or an object or anythings - check the tool docs for details on task look.

 If no task was specified on Fuller run `default` one will be used.
-Everything except belts and options is a task.

 ### Options ###
 You can specify default options in global section, or in tool's part of the plan.
 Options declared in tools extend root options, source and destination paths are concatenated.